lukeburton00/FallingSand/README.md

 # Falling Sand

-This project is currently a simple prototype of a falling sand game, with plans to extend the simulation to include features such as a larger collection of element types, support for rigidbodies, and character control.
+This project is currently a simple prototype of a falling sand game, with plans to extend the simulation to include more features including a larger collection of element types.

 Most of the present features are either work-in-progress or placeholder, and as such will be improved upon or replaced in the future.